 It also makes for great pictures, it doesn't really matter from which side you photograph this beautiful waterfall.
 It is beautiful from every angle, both near and far.

-Visit the quaint traditional village of Murren.
-Murren is only accessible by cable car from Lauterbrunnen and Stechelberg and is a stop on the way to Schilthorn.
+Visit the scenic traditional village of Murren.
+Murren can only be reached by the funicular from Lauterbrunnen and Stechelberg and is a stop on the way to Schilthorn.
 It is a car-free village and the highest village in the Bernese Oberland.
 To get there, take the cable car from Lauterbrunnen to Grutschalp and then the train to Murren.
-The whole journey takes less than 30 minutes.
-After exploring Murren, take another funicular to the village of Stechelberg.
+The entire journey takes less than 30 minutes.
+After exploring Murren, take another cable car to the village of Stechelberg.
 From Stechelberg you walk through the valley back to Lauterbrunnen in about an hour.
-If you don't feel like walking (although I highly recommend it) there is a bus every 30 minutes.
+If you don't feel like walking (although I highly recommend it), there is a bus every 30 minutes.

-I spent a day at the Summit of Europe at 3454 meters above sea level and visited the high-rise building in Jungfraujoch.
-It houses an ice palace, restaurant and viewing platforms.
+I spent a day at the Top of Europe at 3454 meters above sea level and visited the high-altitude building jungfraujoch.
+It houses an ice palace, a restaurant and viewing platforms.
 If you want to experience a winter wonderland, even in summer, this is the place to go.
-I bought a kind of ski day pass (100 euros in low season, 160 euros in high season), which allowed me to travel freely in the region for a day on all trains, ski lifts and gondolas.
-It is a hefty price, but in retrospect it was well worth the money.
+Through this link I bought a day pass (120 euros in low season, 200 euros in high season), which allowed me to travel freely in the region for a day on all trains, ski lifts and gondolas.
+The price also includes access to the ice tunnel and Jungfraujoch viewing platform.
+It's a hefty amount, but in retrospect it was well worth the money.
 Below you will experience further why it is worth your money.

-A trip to the Top of Europe and Grindelwald on the Jungfrau Railway departs from Lauterbrunnen on a cogwheel train to Kleine Scheidegg.
-Once there you can already see the Top of Europe in the distance.
+You travel by train to the Top of Europe and Grindelwald with the Jungfrau railway.
+This departs from Lauterbrunnen with a cogwheel train to Kleine Scheidegg.
+Once you get there you can already see the Top of Europe in the distance.
+On the far right at the top of the mountain in the photo below.

-To see a fully-fledged train station at this dizzying height is astonishing.
-I quickly snap some pictures while my hands are already freezing.
+The route up is indescribably beautiful.
+The train winds its way up and in the meantime I'm amazed.
+To then see a full-fledged train station at this dizzying height is astonishing.
+I quickly take some pictures while my hands are already freezing.
 There is a strong wind and it is -12.

 The quintessential mountain village of Grindelwald is spectacular and I highly recommend a visit if your itinerary allows.
 When you travel from Jungfraujoch to Grindelwald you can take this gigantic gondola, the Eiger Express, from the Eiger glacier.
 It is the largest and most modern gondola in the world and spans over 6 kilometers in just 15 minutes.

 The photo above seems high, but at this point you have actually almost arrived at the bottom of Grindelwald.
-To give you an idea of the bizarre scale and heights at which these modes of transport are, I recommend that you watch the Timewarp video below that I made with my GoPro.
-We start in on the Eiger Glacier in the clouds and race down (and back up).
-What I find so striking and beautiful is the change of colors in the landscape.
-The gray and gray heights give way to the green and colorful valley.
+To give you an idea of the bizarre scale and heights of these means of transport, I recommend that you watch the Timewarp video below that I made with my GoPro.
+We start on the Eiger Glacier in the clouds and race down (and back up).
+What I find so striking and beautiful is the change in colors in the landscape.
+The gray and bleak height makes way for the green and colorful valley.

-Lauterbrunnen and Interlaken are the places where many paragliders like to come.
-The bizarrely steep precipices make it the perfect place to take paraglides.
-You see them regularly coming down on both sides!
-Unfortunately I just couldn't see the jumps myself from the campsite where I stayed.
-I sat quietly watching this for a few hours.
-I was captivated by the absolute beauty, silence and the absolute adrenaline and freedom they have to experience during through type jumps.
-It is a bucket list activity which is definitely still on my own list.
-If you are wondering what paragliding in Switzerland usually costs: about 130 euros.
+Lauterbrunnen and Interlaken are places where many paragliders love to visit.
+The bizarrely steep cliffs make it the perfect place for paragliding.
+You regularly see them coming down on both sides!
+Unfortunately I just couldn't see the jumps themselves from the campsite where I was staying.
+I had been quietly watching this for a few hours.
+I was captivated by the absolute beauty, silence and the absolute adrenaline and freedom they must experience during these types of jumps.
+It is a bucket list activity which I decided should also be on my own bucket list.
+If you're wondering what paragliding in Switzerland usually costs: around 180 euros.
 Here you can find more information about paragliding in Lauterbrunnen and/or Interlaken and also book.

 And about bucket list activities spoken… During my stay in Lauterbrunnen I noticed that one helicopter after another took off and landed in the valley.
 They often transported wood or other heavy equipment, but after a quick Google search I soon found out that many of these flights are also recreational.

-I really wanted to make a helicopter flight one day, that has been a dream of mine for years, preferably in a unique place.
-So I wanted to experience the epic views, glaciers and mountain peaks of Switzerland from above and decided to contact the three different providers of helicopter flights in Lauterbrunnen.
-After calling and e-mailing back and forth (in which I explain, among other things, that I Wereldreizigers.nl am), I was called early on Saturday morning with the message that I had to be there within 30 minutes.
+I really wanted to take a helicopter flight one day, that has been a dream of mine for years, and preferably in a unique place.
+So I wanted to experience the epic views, glaciers and mountain peaks of Switzerland from above.
+I decided to contact the three different providers of helicopter flights in Lauterbrunnen.
+After calling and emailing back and forth (in which I explained, among other things, that I...
+Wereldreizigers.nl am), I was called early on Saturday morning with the message that I had to be there within 30 minutes.
 There was a spot left in one of the helicopters and I was allowed to board for a small amount.
 Yes!
 I packed my things and headed straight for it.

 This unique bucket list activity was so cool that I dedicated an entire blog to it, including beautiful 4K footage of the flight.
 Below you can find the link to the relevant article.